Explained briefly and clearly: shoulder impingement syndrome

 If you suffer from shoulder impingement, shoulder pain usually occurs when you lift your arm sideways or turn it inwards.
 But what exactly does this pain feel like?
 Let's take a detailed look at the signs.

 Impingement syndrome can manifest itself through a variety of symptoms.
-These primarily include pain in the shoulder area, which often occurs during certain movements, such as lifting the arm.
+These include above all pain in the shoulder area, which often occurs during certain movements, such as raising the arm.
 This pain can be sharp and stabbing or a dull, persistent ache.
-Another common symptom islimited mobility of the shoulder, especially when raising the arm above shoulder height.
-This can even go so far that your shoulder becomescompletely blocked and really stiff .
+Another common symptom is restricted mobility of the shoulder, especially when raising the arm above shoulder height.
+This can even go so far that your shoulder completely blocked and really stiff becomes really stiff.
 If movement is still possible, you may also feel a crunching or cracking in your shoulder.
-And sometimes the pain from the shoulder alsoradiates into the upper arm.
-Night pain when lying on the affected shoulder is also not uncommon, as sometimes swelling or inflammation can also occur in the shoulder region.
+And sometimes the pain radiates from from the shoulder to the upper arm.
+Pain at night when lying on the affected shoulder is also not uncommon, as sometimes swelling or inflammation can also occur in the shoulder region.

 Do you recognize yourself?
 If impingement syndrome is left untreated, these symptoms usually worsen over time and lead to considerable restrictions in daily life.
 You can prevent this by knowing the exact causes of shoulder impingement syndrome - and ideally avoiding or reducing them.
 You'll find out more in a moment.